lightning-js/blits/docs/components/utility_methods.md

 ### $emit

 When working with Components in Blits you will often want to send data from one to another.
-In the case of (direct) child Cexamlomponents, using props is the defacto way for inter-component communication.
+In the case of (direct) child Component, using props is the defacto way for inter-component communication.

-For passing data from a child to a parent component, you may be temped to use the `this.parent` reference and change the state directly.
+For passing data from a child to a parent component, you may be tempted to use the `this.parent` reference and change the state directly.
 While this works, it does create a strict dependency on the parent, meaning the child Component only works properly when tied directly to a specific parent.
 This reduces reusability of Components and may cause limitations or problems later on.

 Instead the `this.$emit()` method can be used, which is available on each Component as a utility function.
 It's designed to easily emit data to anywhere in an App.
 The first argument is the `name` of the event that will be emitted (i.e. `changeBackground`) and optionally a second argument with additional `data` can be passed.